Skip to main content

 • Copy of your CollegeAmerica statement

-Move funds to/from a qualified tuition program other than Virginia529
+Move funds to/from another qualified tuition program

 Only one rollover per beneficiary (student) is allowed during a rolling 12-month period and account owners on both accounts must be the same.

-If you are moving funds to Virginia529 from another state’s 529 plan and do not already have an active Invest529 account, you’ll need to open a new account before you get started.
+If you are moving funds from another state’s 529 plan and do not already have an active Invest529 account, you’ll need to open a new account before you get started.
 You should also check with your current 529 plan administrator regarding any special instructions or forms needed.

 What you’ll need: